Abrams, G. J. (1977). That man. The story of Charles Revson. New York: Manor Books.

 Beauty and Hygiene advertisements.

-Wikipedia has some limited background information on cosmetics as well as more detailed material on some of cosmetic firms.
+Wikipedia has some limited background information on cosmetics as well as more detailed material on some cosmetic firms.